Let me give you some thoughts on time management. Here is a list of things you should consider to make the most of your time:

 Here’s a good phrase to remember: “Some will master and some will serve.”
 That’s the nature of life, and you have to make sure you become the master.
 You have to run the day.
 You have to stay in charge.

 What is the key to staying in charge?
 You must have your written set of goals with you at all times.
 Prioritize your goals and decide which are important.
-Constantly review your goals, then make them a part of a good written game plan.
+Constantly review your goals, then make them a part of a well-written game plan.

 With your game plan in hand, try to separate the majors from the minors, the really important things from the things that you just have to do.
 And prioritize.
 A little thought will save you a lot of time.